2026 Cohort Applications Now Open

 • Graduate students pursuing dyslexia specialization

 • No. A teaching license is not required.
-However, applicants with classroom or clinical experience will be most competitive.

 • Yes.
 The program is designed to be compatible with full-time professional roles; however, applicants should expect a rigorous academic and practicum workload.